 What is the full form of NEFT?

 The full form of NEFT is the National Electronic Fund Transfer.
-Banking has become an important part of our daily lives.
-Since the time it became online, a number of our activities have been easy to manage.
-You don’t have to go to the bank and wait in long lines for money transfer like before.
+Banking has become an essential part of our daily lives.
+Since it became online, many of our activities have been easy to manage.
+You don’t have to go to the bank and wait in long lines for a money transfer like before.
 You no longer have to fill up cheques, withdrawal forms, and chaplains.
-NEFT is one of the online money transfer methods which are currently in use.
+NEFT is one of the online money transfer methods currently in use.

-Some of the points to be considered while transferring money through NEFT.
+Some of the points to be considered while transferring money through NEFT are.

 - There is no transaction limit, but Rs.50,000 is per transaction limit.